 - If you want a larger batch of puff pastry, you can easily double this recipe.

 - I usually do a test bake to check the layers of my puff pastry.
-If you decided to also do this, then cut and roll out a small piece of the pastry to around 3 – 4 mm in thickness and bake in an oven preheated to gas mark 6/400oF/200oC.
-For 15 - 20 minutes.
-Bear in mind that if you test it with a filling then it will take longer to bake.
-Usually around 30 minutes.
+If you decided to also do this, then cut and roll out a small piece of the pastry to around 3 – 4 mm in thickness and bake in an oven preheated to gas mark 6/400oF/200oC for 15 - 20 minutes.

 Troubleshooting